michal-bures/konkr_data/ai-chatter/default.md

 ## 1. When furious, simply throw insults

 ### When much weaker
-> is furious, is much weaker, is at peace
-- Mhhh...
-- Grrr...
-- You know what?
-Screw you.
-- One day you'll get what you deserve.

-> is furious, is much weaker, caused major damage
+> furious, much weaker, caused major damage, did not suffer major damage
 - Ahahahaha!
 That felt good!
 - Didn't expect that, did you?!
 - Now THAT was satisfying.
 - Didn't think I can still bite, did you?

-> is furious, is much weaker, was not hostile, was at peace, suffered major damage
+> furious, much weaker, was not hostile, suffered major damage, did not cause major damage
 - How could you!
-- You bloody bastard!
+- You bastard!
-- Should have seen that coming...
+- GAH!
+Should have seen that coming!
 - @#$%!
+- No. No. NO!
+- Arrrgh!
+- No!
+I can't believe you've done this!

-> is furious, is much weaker, suffered crippling damage
+> furious, much weaker, suffered damage
 - @#$%!
-- @#$% &$%$ #$@§!
-- I hate you!
+- I HATE you!
 - You...
 You!
+- No. No. NO!
+- Arrrgh!
+- You bastard!

-> is furious, is much weaker, is at war
+> furious, much weaker, fighting
-- It's time for swords, not words.
 - Not going down without a fight!
+- I'll go down swinging!
+- I'll never give up!
+- Never give up!
+Never surrender!
+- I'll take you down with me!
+- Maybe I can't win, but I can still bite!

+> furious, much weaker, truce
+- Mhhh...
+- Grrr...
+- Screw you.
+- ...

 ### When stronger
-> is furious, is much stronger, is at peace
+> furious, much stronger, caused major damage, did not suffer major damage
-- Sooner or later I'll crush you like a bug
-- Your days are numbered.
+- It will be over soon enough!
+- AHA!
+Take THAT!
+- Yes, yes, YES!
-- You better run while you still can.
+- That's what you get!
+- AHA!

-> is furious, is much stronger, is at war
+> furious, much stronger, fighting
 - Came to beg for mercy?
 - Time to say goodbye.
 - We both know it's over.
+- Too late to be sorry!

-> is furious, is stronger, is at peace
+> furious, stronger, truce
 - Just you wait...
 - You'll pay for your insolence.
 - You'll pay for that soon enough.
 - Don't worry, I'll get to you soon enough.
 - You're next.
-- Insolent little brat...
+- Insolent little...

-> is furious, is stronger, suffered major damage
+> furious, stronger, suffered major damage, did not cause major damage
 - Hey, that hurt!
 I'll get you for that!
 - You'll pay for that!
-- Ouch!
-Insolent little bastard!
+- Ow!
+Insolent little...

-> is furious, is stronger, is at war
+> furious, stronger, fighting
 - You're going down.
-- This is over for you, trust me.
+- It's over for you, trust me.
-- Let's face it, this is over for you.
+- Let's face it, it's over for you.
 - You picked the wrong fight.
 - Came to beg for mercy?
 - Too late for words now.
 - We're done talking.

-### When comparable strength
+### When slightly weaker or comparable strength
+> furious, caused major damage, did not suffer major damage
+- Take THAT!
+- That's what you get!
+- I'm winning!
+I'm winning, right?

+> furious, suffered major damage, did not cause major damage
+- You'll pay for that!
+- You'll regret that!
+- You'll pay for that soon enough!
+- I'll get you for this!
+- Damnit!
+- You bastard!
+- No!
+Damnit!

-> is furious, is at peace
+> furious, truce
 - Just you wait...
 - You...
 You!
 - You'll pay.
+- You'll pay.
+You'll PAY!
 - @#$% you!

-> is furious, is at war
+> furious, fighting
 - Shut up.
 - Get out of my face.
 - Get out of my sight.
 - We're done talking.
+- We're past words.
+- I'm done talking to you.
+- I'm done talking.

+## 2. Surrender stages

+> surrendering, hostile
+- Screw this, I give up.
+- Goddamnit, this is hopeless.
+- Damn, what's the point of fighting anymore.
+- This is bloody hopeless.
+- Who am I kidding, I'm done.

+> surrendering, not hostile
+- Well, I know when I'm outmatched.
+- Well played, damnit.
+- Sigh...
+I guess you won.
+- Fine, you win.
+- Fine, I give up.

+> surrendering, friendly
+- Well played!
-- You're going down.
+- Congratulations!

-- Too late for words now.
-- You picked the wrong fight.
+> declined surrender, much weaker, truce, not hostile
+- Hey, thanks for sparing me!
+You ARE sparing me, right?
+- Wait, why am I still alive?
+- I have no idea what's going on right now...
+- What, some kind of pet to you now?
+- Very funny...
+- Sigh...
+Done gloating?

 ## 2. React to unprovoked player attacks

 ## Major damage

-> was just attacked, was at peace, suffered major damage, was ally
+> invaded, suffered major damage, was ally
 - You treacherous bastard!
 - How could you!
-- Should have seen this coming!
+- Should have seen it coming!
 - You'll pay for that!
 - Treachery!
-- Outrageous!
+- This is outrageous!
 - You...
 You!
 - I have no words for what you just did.
 - Disgraceful!

-> was just attacked, was at peace, suffered major damage, was friendly
+> invaded, suffered major damage, was friendly
 - I knew you couldn't be trusted.
 - So that's how it is.
 - Of course you would do that.
+- I don't know what I expected.

+> invaded, suffered major damage, was friendly, had common enemy
+- Really?
+You chose to focus on ME?
+- What?!
+I'm not the one you should be worried about!
+- You're making a mistake here!
+- Wow!
+You must really want the other guy to win.
+- Wow!
+How stupid of you.

+> invaded, suffered major damage, had common enemy
+- Don't you have bigger problems then me?
+- Why me?
+Why now?!
+- Wow!
+You must really want the other guy to win.
+- Wow!
+How stupid of you.

-> was just attacked, was at peace, suffered major damage, is stronger
+> invaded, suffered major damage, stronger
 - Ohh!
 Ok, let's dance!
 - Ha, you're going to regret that!
 - You're going to pay for that!
 - Oh man, you have no idea what you just signed up for.
 - Ok, it is on now!
-- Hohoho, some is asking for trouble!
+- Hohoho, someone is asking for trouble!

-> was just attacked, was at peace, suffered major damage
+> invaded, suffered major damage, similar strength
 - Bastard!
 - You'll pay for that!
 - Should have seen that coming I suppose...

+> invaded, suffered major damage, weaker, was weaker, common enemy
+- Pick a fight with someone your size!

 ### Minor damage
-> was just attacked, was at peace, suffered minor damage, is friendly, is stronger
+> invaded, suffered minor damage, friendly, stronger
 - Careful now...
 - Really?
 You sure you want to do that?
 - My patience has its limits, you know?